shrinerb/shrine/doc/plugins/remote_url.md

 attacher.remote_url = "http://example.com/cool-image.png"
 ```

-The file will by default be downloaded using [Down], which is a wrapper around
+By default, the file will be downloaded using `Down.download` from the [Down]
-the `open-uri` standard library.
-Note that Down expects the given URL to be
+gem.
+This will use the `Down::NetHttp` backend by default, which is a wrapper
-URI-encoded.
+around [open-uri].

 ## Dynamic options